toanpv/InspiusArena/README.md

 The module is designed with an **"Offline-first"** approach: data is synchronized (cleaned and updated) every time the app starts, and subsequent app features will use local data.

-The module is written in the MVVM pattern, using the following modules: :domain, :core:common, and :core:ui.
+The module is written in the MVVM pattern, using the following modules: `:domain`, `:core:common`, and `:core:ui`

 AndroidX libraries are used throughout the module: